 I love to layer toner and usually apply more than one type in my routine.
 At night, I follow an acid toner with a hydrating one while my morning routine tends to comprise some combination of essence and toner.

 It has a very slippery texture.
 It glides over the skin effortlessly and feels almost slimy.
 But, it absorbs very cleanly and thoroughly in quick time, no stickiness, no tackiness.

 The formula is promising and in practice, the stars all come out to play.
 50% Sodium Hyaluronate solution combines with powerhouse moisture gatherers including Glycerin, Trehalose, Panthenol and Beta-Glucan to deliver a most hydrating result.
 White Birch and Aloe Vera soothe and calm the skin while Hydrolyzed Collagen and antioxidant heavy exotic extracts attend to ageing concerns.

 Upon application, it feels instantly hydrating and satisfying so I find I only need one layer to give my skin the moisture it needs.
 When it’s parched, two will suffice.
 It is completely satisfying.
 CosDNA and EWG assessments confirm a gentle formulation that will suit all skin types including sensitive.
 This toner will quench the thirst of drier complexions with few layers while soothing characteristics and fast absorbing behaviour will please irritated and oilier skin types.
-As for mature skin, the incredible hydration it offers will assist to achieve plumpness, helping to keep fine lines and wrinkles at bay.
+As for mature skin, the incredible hydration it offers will assist to achieve plumpness, helping to blur existing imperfections and keep fine lines and wrinkles at bay.

 In short, this is one of the best hydrating toners I have tried.
 It’s effective, efficient, economical and gentle.
 It comes highly recommended and is definitely on my repurchase list!